Superman (2025 film): Reception

-Box office
+Box-office performance

-Superman grossed $354.2 million in the United States and Canada, and $262.5 million in other territories, for a worldwide total of $616.7 million.
-According to Variety, the film is expected to earn a theatrical profit of approximately $125 million.
+Superman grossed $354.2 million in the United States and Canada, and $264.5 million in other territories, for a worldwide total of $618.7 million.
+It is the tenth highest-grossing film of 2025, the highest-grossing superhero film of that year, and the first DC film to surpass all Marvel films released within a single year since The Dark Knight in 2008.
+Umberto Gonzalez at TheWrap described this as a "stunning reversal of fortune" for Marvel.
+According to Variety, the film was expected to earn a theatrical profit of approximately $125 million, while Bloomberg Businessweek and TheWrap both reported that the film earned over $100 million in profit through a combination of ticket sales, online home media rentals, and merchandise partnerships.
+Writers at Variety, ComicBook.com, and /Film compared the film's financial performance and reported profitability to the box-office earnings of Man of Steel, and questioned whether the film's relatively low profits could make it considered a commercial success, given the ambiguity of Hollywood accounting methods.
+Conversely, Forbes estimated that, because studios typically share half of their box office earnings with movie theater exhibitors, Superman earned around $308 million from its theatrical run, below its total $350 million budget when factoring together production and marketing expenses.

-At the start of June 2025, TheWrap estimated that Superman needed to gross more than $500 million worldwide to become profitable at the box office, but that it would need to earn around $700 million to be considered a success.
+At the start of June 2025, TheWrap estimated that Superman needed to gross more than $500 million worldwide to become profitable at the box office, but that it would need to earn around $700 million to be considered a success, a notion which Gunn disputed.
 The Hollywood Reporter estimated that the film could have a domestic opening weekend of around $175 million and a potential global total of over $1 billion, based on the first full trailer's engagement metrics, while noting its production and marketing costs accounted for a total of around $400 million.
 Three weeks ahead of the film's release, Superman was projected to earn $125–145 million or approximately $135 million in its domestic opening weekend, which would be higher than the debut of Man of Steel ($116 million).
 DC Studios and Warner Bros. estimated a more conservative debut of $90–125 million, while the potential $175 million debut remained projected, which would surpass the debut of Batman v Superman: Dawn of Justice ($166 million) as the biggest opening for a DC film.
 In the week of release, Deadline Hollywood projected the film's domestic opening gross to be around $115–130 million.